chibiboba/JS-202/My Notes/Lesson 4 Notes.md

 - The content itself may have an implicit ordering, perhaps alphabetical, but the browser displays a **bullet** -- a glyph that looks like a small dot, disc, circle, or square -- instead of a number or letter before each item.
   - The bullets change at different levels.
 Most browsers will cycle through several different bullets as you nest unordered lists more deeply.
 - By default, browsers render unordered lists vertically, each preceded by a bullet.
 However, you can choose a horizontal display and hide the bullets.
 You can even use custom bullets.
+- Example of what works good with unordered list
+  - An unordered list would work best for a candidate list.
+In most cases, a candidate list should show the candidates in an arbitrary sequence, so you don't want to number them in any way.
+  - navigation lists

 HTML uses the `<ul>` and `<li>` tags to construct unordered lists.
 Here's a simple example: